-I'm currently a 3rd year PhD candidate in English, specializing in American literature from the 19th century to the present.
+I am currently a 4th year PhD candidate in English, specializing in American literature from the 19th century to the present.
 I received my MA in English from Clark University, in Worcester, MA, and my Honours B.A. in English from the University of Toronto.
 Between those two degrees, I spent a year at Coach House Books as first an intern, and then an in-house freelancer.

 My dissertation reconsiders David Foster Wallace (pin-up boy for literary postmodernism), in the context of post-secularism, arguing that his work crucially speaks to the problem of belief and the putative crisis of meaning amidst a resurgence of religious interest in what may be called a “post-secular” moment.

 I am currently the TA for ENGL 375: American Literature, and am past research assistant to Profs.
 Yael Schlick and Glenn Willmott.